Starts at $0 + state fees and only takes 5-10 minutes

 Yaro Starak has been a significant figure in the podcasting world since 2005.
 While his site does include some resources for the basics of starting a podcast, we find his information to be especially valuable when he talks about next-level aspects like how to best monetize your podcast and how to evaluate your podcast metrics.

-• There are a couple of significant liability risks for podcasters, starting with the potential for a lawsuit due to slander or libel.
-In addition, if you use music or videos in your show that you don’t have the rights to, you may be sued by the artist.
+There are a couple of significant liability risks for podcasters, starting with the potential for a lawsuit due to slander or libel.
+In addition, if you use music or videos in your show that you don’t have the intellectual property rights to, the artist may sue you.
 In short, you should not operate a podcasting business as an informal business entity.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.